SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 you can get inflation, but then only if technology has not increased the productivity of workers.
 If not, then the supply/demand dynamic can generate inflation if you are at full employment.
 And some inflation just below full employment if there is no policy for keeping workers skilled.
+And the thing is, this is a good healthy source of inflation!
+Real wage goes up, purchasing power of idle wealth goes down.

 Overall then, with a rising dependency ratio and an unskilled wasted workforce, the way pensions should index roughly to CPI can have an inflation risk.